swamiiyer/disease/README.md

 strategies are: `random_vaccination`, `random_walk_vaccination`,
 `page_rank_vaccination`, `referral_vaccination`, `betweenness_vaccination`,
 `closeness_vaccination`, `degree_vaccination`, and `eigenvector_vaccination`.
-For the allowed network parameters, consult [https://github.com/swamiiyer/network].
+For the allowed network parameters, consult [this page](https://github.com/swamiiyer/network).

 `sir_curves.py`: This script plots the s-i-r curves from the results produced by `disease_verbose.py` (fed via `STDIN`) and saves the plot in a file called